SEO Activities for Local Business

 Ever conduct a search for a local business on Google and see a small map with three business listings at the top?

-That, my friend, is the Google 3 pack (sometimes called the local pack).
+That, my friend, is the Google 3 pack (sometimes called the local pack or the snack pack, depending on who you ask).

 It is generally placed between the paid advertisements and the results on search engine result pages.